suabochica/nodejs-course/my-notes/S17-notes.md

 to give you experience using what was covered in previous lesson.

 ## 15. Styling the Chat App
+In this lesson, you’ll add styles to the chat application.
+This will give it a professional and polished feel.

+This lesson contains detailed instructions to apply the provided styles.
+Please refer to the video for a recap on working with the styles.
 ## 16. Join Page
 ## 17. Socket.io Rooms
 ## 18. Storing Users: Part I